 Teaching Google Docs to be more collaborative, and my Google Starter Project

 When I was working on Google Docs I pitched a few ideas.
-One idea was to compare each saved doc to others already in your doclist and then suggest a folder to store all related items.
-As new items are shared with you, they'd be analyzed and sent into different folders, and you could teach the system to become better at organizing by manually pruning your taxonomy and the items in it.
-The Product Manager loved this thinking—and if the whole team hadn't been migrating a new backend called Cosmo, perhaps it would have been built.
-Adsense is based on algorithms that find "related terms" so it's not hard to imagine that if you used this algorithm you might be able to categorize docs better.
+One idea was to compare each doc I save or that is shared with me to others already in my doclist and then suggest a folder to store all related docs in the future.
+As new items are created or shared with you, they'd be analyzed and tagged into different folders, and you could teach the system to become better at organizing by manually pruning your taxonomy and the items in it.
+The Product Manager loved this thinking—and if the whole team hadn't been migrating a colossal new backend called Cosmo, perhaps it would have been built.
+At its core, Adsense is an algorithm that finds "related terms" via a taxonomy of topics so it's not hard to imagine that if you used this algorithm you might be able to categorize docs better.
 I like to think that it might still be built.
-Working at Google, where we dogfooded the Doclist and everything else, you'd quickly have a mountain of documents, but very few folders (who has time to do that organizing?).
+It would never replace a human-created taxonomy of collections (which is very idiosyncratic and domain-specific), but it might assist.
+Working at Google, where we dogfooded the Doclist and everything else, you'd quickly have a mountain of documents, but no or very few folders (who has time to do that organizing?).
 This system begins to solve that problem.

-I also pitched the idea that we could create collaborative workspaces, with tools that would allow users to collaborate on or annotate any items (not just Google Docs).
+I also pitched and prototyped the idea that we could create collaborative workspaces, with tools that would allow users to collaborate on and non-destructively annotate any items (not just Google Docs).
 Shared folders, which launched on 13 October 2009, are just the start of that.

 Google Starter Project